 Beginner / Novice

-- 2–3 strongman sessions per week
+- 2 to 3 strongman sessions per week

-- 1–2 heavy barbell strength days
+- 1 to 2 heavy barbell strength days

-- Event work: 1–2 events per session
+- Event work: 1 to 2 events per session

-- Accessories: 3–4 movements (grip, trunk, upper back)
+- Accessories: 3 to 4 movements (grip, trunk, upper back)

-- Total lower-body loading: 2–3 sessions weekly
+- Total lower-body loading: 2 to 3 sessions weekly

 Intermediate

-- 3–4 training sessions per week
+- 3 to 4 training sessions per week

-- 1–2 heavy strength days
+- 1 to 2 heavy strength days

-- Event work: 2–4 events per session
+- Event work: 2 to 4 events per session

-- Conditioning: 1–2 targeted sessions
+- Conditioning: 1 to 2 targeted sessions

-- Accessories: focused on weak points
+- Accessories: focused on your weak points

 Advanced / Competitive

-(Open level, multiple contests)
+(Open level, multiple contests.)
+A typical weekly structure:

-- 3–5 total sessions per week (often 4)
+- 3 to 5 total sessions per week (often 4)

-- Avoid burnout before competition day
+- Peaking phases that avoid burnout before competition day

 Balancing Volume Without Burning Out